DNNThien/Flight-App-Mobile/README.md

 # Flight-App-Mobile
-This is the Flight App Mobile design by Do Nguyen Nguyen Ngoc Thien
+This is the Flight App Mobile design by Do Nguyen Ngoc Thien